globocom/secDevLabs/owasp-top10-2017-apps/a7/comment-killer/README.md

 <img src="image/img2.png" alt="img2.png">

 This website has interpreted your comment as a block of code, and stored it in it's server.
 Hence, whenever the comment section loads on anybody's machine, this block of code will be executed!

+### Level1

+Make the page alert this message- "Hello!
+You have completed level1 !" by calling a function which has already been defined.(Hine: You have to use the inspector tool!(Right-click and choose Inspect))

+### Level2

+Get the author's password!

+### Level3

+Change the content of the blog post!

 <a name="Obj"></a>